Domestic Violence Services

 Domestic Violence Safehouse

-The Domestic Violence (DV) Shelter offers an eight-week rest for qualifying victims of DV.
+Our Domestic Violence services work to serve the wrap-around needs of our clients.
+Our shelter offers an eight-week rest for qualifying victims of domestic violence (DV).
 During those eight weeks, clients and their children receive supportive services, basic needs, and a place of peace to stay, along with case management from the shelter advocates.
 Our goal is to help restore personal power in every survivor of domestic violence who comes through our door.
+Our eight-week safe house program provides women with the resources to regain power, clarity, and wellness in their lives.

-The YWCA Monterey County operates the county’s only 24/7 hotline that responds to Domestic Violence (DV) calls.
+The YWCA Monterey County operates the county’s only 24/7 hotline that responds to Domestic Violence (DV) and Human Trafficking (HT) calls.
 Our hotlines assist victims by listening and guiding them to resources to overcome the abusive situation.

 Transitional Housing Assistance